Pain Management

 Acupuncture treatment of Skin conditions, Rashes, hives, eczema.

-Acupuncture for Acne, Eczema and Skin Conditions | Gold Coast
+Acupuncture for Skin Conditions | Gold Coast

 Skin concerns such as acne, eczema, psoriasis and dermatitis are common and can affect people at different stages of life.
+Environmental and seasonal factors may influence these conditions, particularly on the Gold Coast, where changes in humidity, temperature, wind and pollen levels can contribute to skin irritation, dryness, itching and flare-ups in susceptible individuals.

 From a TCM perspective, skin conditions may be linked to internal imbalances, including factors related to digestion, stress, or hormonal changes.
 Practitioners may assess patterns involving systems such as the Liver, Blood and overall circulation to guide treatment.